COVID-19 Messaging Guidance

 - Supporting Clinicians During the COVID-19 Pandemic (Annals of Internal Medicine)

-- Psychological First Aid: Guide for Field Workers (WHO)
+- Psychological First Aid: Guide for Field Workers (World Health Organization)

-- Caring for Our Caregivers During COVID-19 (AMA)
+- Caring for Our Caregivers During COVID-19 (American Medical Association)

-- For Mental Health Providers: Working with Patients Affected by the Coronavirus (COVID-19) Outbreak (VA)
+- For Mental Health Providers: Working with Patients Affected by the Coronavirus (COVID-19) Outbreak (U.S. Department of Veterans Affairs)

 - Providing Suicide Care During COVID-19 (Zero Suicide Institute)